Things That Lovers Do

-Things That Lovers Do is a collaborative studio album by American singers and real-life couple Kenny Lattimore and Chanté Moore.
-It was released by Arista Records on February 11, 2003.
+Things That Lovers Do is the debut collaborative studio album by American singers and real-life couple Kenny Lattimore and Chanté Moore.
+It was released by Arista Records on February 11, 2003 in the United States.
 The album includes covers of classic 1970's and 1980's soul duets by singers Karyn White and Babyface, Marvin Gaye and Tammi Terrell, and more.
+The then-couple worked with producers Jamey Jaz, Jimmy Jam & Terry Lewis, James Poyser, and Daryl Simmons on much of the project.

-It peaked at number thirty-one on the US Billboard 200 and number three on the US Top R&B/Hip-Hop Albums chart, with first week sales of 47,000 units.
-Things That Lovers Do was preceded by two singles: "Loveable (From Your Head to Your Toes)" and "You Don't Have to Cry".
+The album received mixed reviews, with some praising its sensual R&B style and vocal chemistry, while others found the performances technically solid but emotionally lacking.
+Commercially, Things That Lovers Do became the highest-charting album for both singers, reaching number 31 on the US Billboard 200 and number three on the Top R&B/Hip-Hop Albums chart.
+The album spawned two singles, including original track "Loveable (From Your Head to Your Toes)" and the René & Angela cover "You Don't Have to Cry."

-Background and release
+Background

+Michael Mauldin conceived the idea of their pairing up on a duet albums.
 According to executive producer Antonio Reid, the album release was timed to coincide with Valentine's Day.
+The album artwork bears a "warning" on the back stating that the CD "may cause pregnancy," making reference to the fact that Chante became pregnant with the couple's first child during the recording of the album.
+Shortly after the release of the album and close of the stage play, she gave birth to a son named Kenneth Lattimore Jr. on April 10, 2003, the same date as his father's birthday.

+Promotion

+Original track "Loveable (From Your Head to Your Toes)," produced by duo Jimmy Jam & Terry Lewis, was released as the lead single from Things That Lovers Do in 2002.
+Co-producer by The Avila Brothers, it reached number 19 on the US Adult R&B Songs chart.
+"You Don't Have to Cry," a duet by René Moore and Angela Winbush from the duo's 1985 collaborative album Street Called Desire, was issued as the album's second single in 2003.
+The song peaked at number 30 on the US Adult R&B Songs chart.

-Lattimore Moore took an unorthodox route to promoting their album by mounting a full stage show also titled Things That Lovers Do.
-The play toured through Richmond, New York, Chicago, Philadelphia, Atlanta, Washington, DC, and Detroit from January 2003 through March 2003.
+Lattimore and Moore took an unorthodox route to promoting their album by mounting a full stage show also titled Things That Lovers Do.
+The play toured through Richmond, New York, Chicago, Philadelphia, Atlanta, Washington, DC, Pittsburgh, and Detroit from January 2003 through March 2003.
 Also starring in the play were comedian/actress Kym Whitley and actor Clifton Powell who plays a less-than-deserving fiancé to Chante's character.
 The play was directed and staged by Tony Award-winner George Faison.

-The album artwork bears a "warning" on the back stating that the CD "may cause pregnancy," making reference to the fact that Chante became pregnant with the couple's first child during the recording of the album.
-In the music video for the single "You Don't Have To Cry," both Lattimore and Moore appear to sing in separate shots.
-The end of the clip reveals that both are against an adjacent wall as the camera pans down to discover Moore's prominently showing stomach.
-Shortly after the release of the album and close of the stage play, she gave birth to a son named Kenneth Lattimore Jr. at 9 pounds and 20 inches long in Los Angeles, CA. Kenneth Jr. was born on April 10, 2003, the same date as his father's birthday.